zenywallet/caprese/README.md

 serverStart()
 ```

 I hope you get the idea...
 This is SNI.
 There are multiple `routes:` blocks in a `server:` block.
-Like the `server:` block, the `routes:` block can have multiple blocks.
+You can have as many `server:` and `routes:` blocks as you want.

 You can also omit the `certificates:` block.
 The following code works the same as the above code.
 Just remember to prepare the certificate files.